mschl0ss/notes/Cats - Food.md

 Every morning, clean out their wet/food snack bowls, refresh their water, and top off their dry food.

 # Water
 We got them a cat fountain thingy.
-It's in the dining room.
 Just make sure there's water in it and if it's gross change out the water and give it a rinse.
 There's nothing complicated really to the device, just change it out over the sink because it can unexpectedly spill.

 One time I changed the water and put it back and the water was somehow not coming out and I didn't notice for a while.
 The cats were non plussed.

 <img width="553" alt="image" src="https://github.com/user-attachments/assets/86fae8b5-c974-4f52-805e-c85af7d4d584">

 # Wet Food
 They get this every morning.
-Take one of the Blue Wilderness tins out of the pantry and split it between the two wet food/snack bowls.
-They *will* get in your way and meow at you.
-It *will* piss you right off after it stops being cute.
+Take one of the Purina tins out of the pantry and split it between the two wet food/snack bowls.

 <img width="799" alt="image" src="https://github.com/user-attachments/assets/f55d62dc-3a0f-4863-a4c3-e9865692ff2d">

 # Dry Food
 They should always have this available.
-Just about a pinkies width layer of food in the bowl.  *Not too much!* When they eat this a bunch gets back in the bowl and then they don't want it, and probably Otis will puke in it as a protest to not having fresh food.
-If it's totally empty when you get home at night or in the morning, then fine do a little more.
+Just about a pinkies width layer of food in the bowl.

 # Snackies
 Whenever they're suspiciously gathering around their food bowls and meowing.
-About 10-15? each is a normal serving.
+About 5-10? each is a normal serving.
 Like more than 3 but not a whole meal.